April 7 is World Health Day, a global health awareness day celebrated every year under the sponsorship of the World Health Organization (WHO).

 It was thought that the seed of dock leaves (Rumex) tied to the left hand of a woman would prevent her from being barren.

-They believed that boiled down carrots would purify the blood.
+They believed that eating boiled down carrots would purify the blood.

 *Originally published December 2013